Department of Health and Human Services

 DECISION

 The Arizona Health Care Cost Containment System (State), which administers the Medicaid program in Arizona, has appealed a June 26, 2018 determination by the Centers for Medicare & Medicaid Services (CMS) to disallow $19,923,489 in federal financial participation (FFP).
 Arizona's Medicaid program had received the disallowed FFP for its expenditures on school-based health services, including speech therapy, furnished to Medicaid-eligible children.
-The disallowance determination is based on findings of an audit conducted by the United States Department of Health and Human Services' Office of Inspector General (OIG).1 The audit involved a review of a statistical sample of school-based-health-service expenditures for which the State claimed FFP from January 2004 through June 2006.
+The disallowance determination is based on findings of an audit conducted by the United States Department of Health and Human Services' Office of Inspector General (OIG).

 In this appeal the State raises objections to the OIG's statistical sampling and estimation methods and to the OIG's finding that expenditures for certain speech therapy services were ineligible for FFP.
 We overrule these objections and therefore affirm the disallowance.